-A Kent Carriage Gap, shown in Figure 1, was an arrangement of bollards at specific widths and heights intended to permit access with horse-drawn vehicles while excluding fourwheeled motor vehicles.
+A Kent Carriage Gap (figure 1) was a term given to an arrangement of bollards at specific widths and heights intended to permit access by horse-drawn carriages and exclude four-wheeled motor vehicles.
 The arrangement was supposed to allow narrower vehicles to pass between bollards 1 and 2, and wider vehicles to pass with one wheel between 1 and 3.
-However, this would be possible only with vehicles of specific design, which are rare as exercise vehicles today, even if common historically.